NicoViallet/AlToqueMedia/README.md

 ## General info

-Part of the FronEnd Engineer Carrer Path on codecademy.
+Part of the FrontEnd Engineer Career Path on codecademy.
 Simple project to practice skills learned _(including writting a read.me page)_

 ## Project Objectives